top of page

 NASS Variety Survey

 Hitting your mailboxes soon is the annual wheat variety survey, and we strongly encourage you to take a few minutes to fill it out.
 We know your time is valuable, so we appreciate you filling out the survey if you receive one.
-The data from this survey is used up and down the supply chain.
+The data from this survey is used throughout the supply chain.
 Plant breeders track which varieties are gaining ground.
-Seed producers use it to plan ahead.
-And buyers of North Dakota wheat — who count on our grain for its specific quality — use varie
+Seed producers use it to plan.
+And buyers of North Dakota wheat — who count on our grain for its specific quality — use variety tren

 bottom of page